Policies

 Queen’s Student Accessibility Services (QSAS)

-Queen’s Student Accessibility Services (QSAS) collects, stores, and uses personal and health information as is reasonably required to provide disability-related services under the authority of the Queen's University Royal Charter, 1841 (as amended).
+Queen’s Student Accessibility Services (QSAS) collects, stores, and uses personal and health information as is reasonably required to provide accessibility related services under the authority of the Queen's University Royal Charter, 1841 (as amended), and in accordance with the Freedom of Information and Protection of Privacy Act (FIPPA) (RSO 1990, c.F.31).

 Collection of Personal Information

-QSAS collects information through the disability documentation and student intake forms required from students when registering with the service.
-Information is also collected directly from students through in-person, phone or video meetings, email communications, and from their Queen's student account through SOLUS.
+QSAS collects information through disability affirming documentation (meeting the QSAS Documentation Criteria) as well as the student intake forms, both provided by students upon registering with QSAS.
+Information is also collected directly from students through in-person meetings, phone or virtual meetings, email communications, and from their Queen's student account through SOLUS.

 Confidentiality and Protection of Personal Information